juniorHotes/chat-io/README.md

 node index.js
 ```

+´´
-- To test sending and receiving messages you must open two tabs and start chatting with yourself
+To test sending and receiving messages you must open two tabs and start chatting with yourself
+´´

+## :tada: Contributing

+Read the [contribution](./CONTRIBUTING.md) to learn how to start a discussion and start contributing.

+## :closed_book: Licencia

+Released in 2020 :closed_book: Licencia

+This project is under [MIT license](./LICENSE).

+Give ⭐️ if this project helped you!